solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 2. Wait for pre-orders to fill.
 3. Crafts fruits into oils, traces into bloods, oils+traces+saps into elixirs.

-Use https://bdolytics.com/alchemy/market to find recipes.
+Use <https://bdolytics.com/alchemy/market> to find recipes.
-The table can be sorted, and filtered via the search field.
+The table can be sorted and also filtered via the search field.

+It helps if you have an understanding of the alchemy market, e.g. what creates demand for alchemy products (at the time of writing this it's PVP players who need elixirs and adventure logs).
+Bottleneck materials like fruits are used in very profitable recipes so all EXP memes aside you should consider

 ## Some quotes from my old post on leveling alchemy that I like:
 A wise :bear: once said: